-My name is Åsa Viklund and I am a social worker by trade since over 20 years.
-I have further education in art therapy, psychotherapy, family therapy, expressive arts therapy and symbolic work.
-I meet clients individually and give workshops in groups.
-Sometimes I give presentations, arrange workshops or provide training.
-Mainly, the subject is then arts psychotherapy including puppet therapy – a great passion of mine.
-At the moment, I work with child, youth and family therapy at a primary health care unit in Gothenburg, Sweden.
-For more information on puppet therapy, please visit the website:
+My name is Åsa Viklund and I am a psychotherapist and social worker.
+I have further education in visual art therapy, family therapy, expressive arts therapy, and symbolic work.
+I meet clients individually and also lead group workshops.
+At times, I give presentations, arrange workshops or offer professional development.
+I have a private practice in Gothenburg, Sweden, and I also work with child, youth and family therapy within a primary health care unit.

 Contact: asa@artspsychotherapy.se